binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 While you are at it, [set](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1004129) a BIOS password.

 #### Lock Down the Mounting of Partitions {#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions}

+**File Permission and Ownership Level**

+Addressing the [first risk](#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation-mitigations) as discussed in the "[Overly Permissive File Permissions, Ownership and Lack of Segmentation](#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation)" section of the Identify Risks section:

+The first thing to do is locate the files with overly permissive permissions and ownership.
+Running the suggested tools is a good place to start.
+From there, following your nose to find any others is a good idea.
+Then tighten them up so that they conform to the least amount of privilege and ownership necessary in order for the legitimate services/activities to run.
+Also consider removing any `suid` bits on executables `chmod u-s <yourfile>`.
+We also address applying `nosuid` to our mounted file systems below which providea a nice safety net.

+**Mount Point of the File Systems**

+Addressing the [second risk](#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation-mitigations) as discussed in the "[Overly Permissive File Permissions, Ownership and Lack of Segmentation](#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation)" section of the Identify Risks section:

 Let us get started with your `fstab`.